openwdl/wdl/versions/draft-3/SPEC.md

 ### Outputs

-Each `workflow` definition can specify an optional `output` section.
-This section lists outputs from individual `call`s that you also want to expose as outputs to the `workflow` itself.
+Each `workflow` definition can specify an `output` section.
+This section lists outputs as `Type name = expression`, just like task outputs.

-If the `output {...}` section is omitted, then the workflow includes all outputs from all calls in its final output.
-Workflow outputs follow the same syntax rules as task outputs.
-They can reference call outputs, workflow inputs and previous workflow outputs. e.g:
+Workflow outputs also follow the same syntax rules as task outputs.
+They are expressions which can reference all call outputs, workflow inputs, intermediate values and previous workflow outputs. e.g:

 ```
 task t {
+  Int i
   command {
     # do something
   }